365 views

 Odessa port, below, looks a lot different today.
 In 1977 it was decorated with the promise to fulfill the directives of the XXV Congress of The Communist Party of the Soviet Union.

-If you have never seen the original Potemkin Stairs scene from the original Eisenstein movie, here is a lighter Italian remake.
+If you have never seen the original Potemkin Stairs scene from the original Eisenstein movie, here is an American remake.

 Famous beaches of Odessa; most people tried to spend every available minute tanning and swimming.
 Tan-less tourists were ridiculed.